 Visitors to the site you will also find the Temple of Dakka, the Temple of Amada, and the Temple of Wadi El Seboua.
 All of these make for an enjoyable and very compelling experience as they all date from various eras of Ancient Egyptian history, and each of them served very different purposes.
 It is a good spot to compare and contrast building styles and decorative themes, and also to enjoy a “walk through history”.

 So, be sure you visit to Aswan includes a trip to the New Wadi El Seboua site and the Temple of Maharraqua.
 No other Egyptian tour operator can currently compete with us when it comes to Egypt tour packages, Nile cruise holidays, and luxury Lake Nasser cruises.

-Our more than 50 years of experience has placed us in the top spot, and our team of dedicated tour representatives are on standby 24/7 in order to make sure it stays that way.
+Decades of experience has placed us in the top spot, and our team of dedicated tour representatives are on standby 24/7 in order to make sure it stays that way.
 From the time you land in Egypt, until the time you board your flight back home, we’re with you every step of the way.

 Explore Egypt your way by selecting only the attractions you want to visit